-Federal Pell Grant, this is a grant provided by the federal government to matriculated student who meet the financial need requirements and are in good academic standing and are making satisfactory academic progress.
-The award range based on award year.
-Students who are eligible to receive a Federal Pell Grant where the Pell Grant creates a Title IV (federal grants and loans) credit balance may receive a school credit to purchase books and supplies at the College bookstore by the end of the first week of the semester.
-(Note: Students who already have a bachelor's degree are not eligible to receive Pell Grant.)
+Federal Pell Grant: This is a grant provided by the federal government to matriculated students who meet the financial need requirements, are in good academic standing, and are making satisfactory academic progress.
+The award range is based on the award year.

+Students eligible to receive a Federal Pell Grant where the Pell Grant creates a Title IV (federal grants and loans) credit balance may receive a school credit to purchase books and supplies at the College bookstore by the end of the first week of the semester.
+(Note: Students with a bachelor's degree are not eligible for a Pell Grant.)